Jallah/EasyProt/README.md

 - Make it possible to register a default handler for unknown messages
 - Make it possible to reRegister a message
 - Add some interOp code so you dont't have to add a ref to FSharp.Core to your C# project
-- Add C# exaples to README
+- Add C# examples to README
 - Fix mono build failure
 - Add a flow chart image for the communication